 Scientifically known as Rudbeckia maxima, these plants have striking waxy green-blue leaves that appear in rosettes.
 The foliage has cabbage-like blades which is why this plant is also known as cabbage leaf coneflower.

-Whether you’re growing these for their color, size, drought resistant characteristics, or simply as a cut flower for your gardens…let’s learn how to properly grow and care for it.
+Whether you’re growing these for their color, size, drought-resistant characteristics as xeriscape plants, or simply as a cut flower for your gardens…let’s learn how to properly grow and care for them.

 Quick Care Guide